NIKE, Inc. (NYSE:NKE) Stock Position Reduced by Fred Alger Management LLC

-A number of other institutional investors have also recently added to or reduced their stakes in the business.
-BlackRock Inc. lifted its stake in NIKE by 6.8% in the second quarter.
-BlackRock Inc. now owns 92,826,102 shares of the footwear maker’s stock valued at $10,245,217,000 after acquiring an additional 5,917,963 shares during the last quarter.
-State Street Corp lifted its stake in NIKE by 2.7% in the second quarter.
-State Street Corp now owns 55,210,541 shares of the footwear maker’s stock valued at $6,111,923,000 after acquiring an additional 1,447,861 shares during the last quarter.
-Morgan Stanley lifted its stake in NIKE by 26.4% in the fourth quarter.
-Morgan Stanley now owns 30,720,119 shares of the footwear maker’s stock valued at $3,594,561,000 after acquiring an additional 6,410,744 shares during the last quarter.
-Geode Capital Management LLC lifted its stake in NIKE by 1.9% in the second quarter.
-Geode Capital Management LLC now owns 22,909,832 shares of the footwear maker’s stock valued at $2,521,881,000 after acquiring an additional 430,869 shares during the last quarter.
-Finally, Alliancebernstein L.P. lifted its stake in shares of NIKE by 7.2% in the second quarter.
-Alliancebernstein L.P. now owns 22,371,886 shares of the footwear maker’s stock worth $2,469,185,000 after buying an additional 1,493,704 shares during the last quarter.
-63.42% of the stock is currently owned by institutional investors and hedge funds.
+A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in the stock.
+Soros Fund Management LLC lifted its stake in NIKE by 11.8% in the third quarter.
+Soros Fund Management LLC now owns 236,720 shares of the footwear maker’s stock valued at $22,635,000 after acquiring an additional 25,000 shares during the last quarter.
+Caxton Associates LP acquired a new stake in shares of NIKE in the third quarter worth $1,820,000.
+Ironwood Investment Counsel LLC acquired a new stake in shares of NIKE in the third quarter worth $707,000.
+Sherbrooke Park Advisers LLC acquired a new stake in shares of NIKE in the third quarter worth $432,000.
+Finally, Teza Capital Management LLC lifted its stake in shares of NIKE by 329.8% in the third quarter.
+Teza Capital Management LLC now owns 170,663 shares of the footwear maker’s stock worth $16,319,000 after buying an additional 130,958 shares during the last quarter.
+63.42% of the stock is owned by hedge funds and other institutional investors.

 Wall Street Analyst Weigh In